igorkamyshev/withease/apps/website/docs/magazine/global_variables.md

 :::

 Now, it is bulletproof.
 We can render any amount of instances of our application in a single process, and they will not interfere with each other.
-It's a good solution, but it's not suitable for non-React contexts (like business logic layer).
-Let's see how we can solve this problem with Effector.
+It is a good solution, but it is not suitable for non-React contexts (like business logic layer).
+Let us see how we can solve this problem with Effector.

 ### Effector-way